Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Waveform Mismatch

 \subsection{Signal Veto}

-An ensuing concern from the mismatch is whether the difference in waveforms could lead to Type-II signals vetoed or assigned a lower significance value during observing runs.
+An ensuing concern from the mismatch is whether the difference in waveforms could lead to type II signals vetoed or assigned a lower significance value during observing runs.
 For the current GW data analysis pipelines, once a threshold $\rho$ is reached, the data typically go through a \chisq~veto test to screen out spurious signals.
-In this section, we calculate the non-central parameter in the \chisq~statistic distribution from using Type-I templates to match Type-II signals.
+In this section, we calculate the non-central parameter in the \chisq~statistic distribution from using type I templates to match type II signals.

 The \chisq~veto was described in detail in \cite{Allen2005}.
 This test characterizes the distribution of $\rho$ over frequency bins and vetoes detector ``glitches'', or loud bursts of non-Gaussian noise that might have a high $\rho$, but have a frequency distribution very different from that of a genuine GW signal.